 Do you exercise at home as regularly as you should?
 It isn’t just humans slacking in the exercise department.
 Our pets are growing lazy too.
-Pet obesity is at an all-time high, and so are the health problems that can reduce your dog’s quality of life.
-Weight loss benefits aside, a regular exercise routine will help your dog stay calm, well-behaved, and less likely to act out.
+Pet obesity is at an all-time high, as are the health problems that can reduce your dog’s quality of life.
+Weight loss benefits aside; a regular exercise routine will help your dog stay calm, well-behaved, and less likely to act out.

 What to Know Before You Start

 Be aware of your dog’s current health and activity level.
 Ease them into a routine and increase the activity gradually.
 Most dogs require between thirty minutes to two hours of daily exercise.
 Understand what breed your dog is and how that affects its stamina.
 Larger dogs can go on longer walks than small dogs.
 The breed also affects how your dog wants to exercise.
 Hunting breeds, for instance, are more likely to prefer games of fetch and chase.
 Consult your vet if you are concerned your dog may have health problems that could worsen with exercise (such as joint pain) or if you need help determining your dog’s breed.

 6 Ways to Exercise at Home

 You don’t need a wide-open space or special equipment to create a fun and beneficial workout for both of you.
 Here’s how you can take advantage of what you already own.

 With your dog at your side, walk or run up and down a flight of stairs.
 If your home has outside steps, incorporate the yard into the workout by running around the perimeter before returning up the steps.